 What is a Molar Pregnancy?

 A molar pregnancy is an uncommon condition in which your uterus becomes “pregnant” with an abnormal growth instead of a viable embryo.
 Even though it feels like a normal pregnancy, the growth will not develop into a fetus.
+An abnormality of the placenta, a molar pregnancy is caused by a problem when the egg and sperm join together at fertilization.
+Molar pregnancies are rare, occurring in 1 out of every 1,000 pregnancies.
+Molar pregnancies are also called gestational trophoblastic neoplasia (GTN), hydatidiform mole or simply referred to as a “mole.”
+A molar pregnancy is a risk factor for the development of persistent gestational trophoblastic neoplasia (GTN).

-A partial molar pregnancy is when two sperm fertilize the same egg.
+A partial molar pregnancy is when two sperm fertilizes the same egg.
 The cells of the partial molar tissue will start to divide, creating a malformed embryo and some placental tissue, but they will not survive.

 Neither of these conditions has the correct genetic information to become a viable embryo.